bmordue/chatting/README.md

+# chat

+Barebones API wrapper for reading a prompt from JSON and writing back the assitant response into the same JSON file, to build up a conversation with context.

+Put a prompt in the 'content' property of a message with role: user, then run `node built/chat/app.js`.
+Reload JSON, repeat...

+Use as a template.

+# demographics

+Used the `chat/app.ts` template to write a really bad demographics model.
+The file `messages.json` is the full conversation (user prompts and assistant responses).

-# barchart Serve barchart.html and demographics.json on localhost, eg by running `python -m http.server` in the project directory.
+Serve barchart.html and demographics.json on localhost, eg by running `python -m http.server` in the project directory.

 Then go to http://localhost:8000/barchart.html